|

 Adam and the senses |

-an object-lesson for the human mind.
-The material senses, like Adam, originate
+dust, is an object-lesson for the human mind.
+The material senses, like Adam,

-in matter and return to dust, are proved non-intelligent.
-They go out as they
+originate in matter and return to dust, are proved non-intelligent.
+They go out

-came in, for they are still the error, not the truth of being.
-When it is
+as they came in, for they are still the error, not the truth of being.
+When it

-learned that the spiritual sense, and not the material, conveys the impressions
+is learned that the spiritual sense, and not the material, conveys the

-of Mind to man, then being will be understood and found to be harmonious.
+impressions of Mind to man, then being will be understood and found to be

 Idolatrous illusions |

-like the pagan idolater.
-Mortals are inclined to fear and to obey what they
+of God like the pagan idolater.
+Mortals are inclined to fear and to obey what

 knowledge, like the original "tree of knowledge," multiplies their pains, for